Memories of the Phonograph

 We were a group of teen-age boys in the 1960's and Red River Rock was just one of the records we played but hearing it decades later still takes me back to the Keister basement.

-I don't call Red River Rock a My Song or an Our Song but instead think of it as one of my "Time Travel Songs".
+I don't call Red River Rock a My Song or an Our Song since there has been no co-designation about its significance.
+A better term for me is to call it one of my "Time Travel Songs".

-I'm sure most people have more than one of these songs.
+I'm sure most people have many of those songs.

 The Phonograph is an invention that began a social and popular culture revolution of sound.

-The Phonograph created for each of us the "Best seat in the house.
+The Phonograph and recorded sound created for each of us the "Best seat in the house.
 Forever

 On December 6, take a moment and wish Edison's Phonograph a Happy Birthday!